seanliang/ConvertToUTF8/README.md

 Note
 ------------------
-** For Linux users: ConvertToUTF8 relies on several dynamic libraries which are missing in embedded version of Python of Sublime Text 2 and 3.
-This plugin can not work fully until you install them manully.

-** For OS X users: Sublime Text 3 uses an embedded Python which is facing the same problem as Linux version.

-** I've reported this problem to Jon but did not get any response yet, so I created extra plugins to solve it.
-ConvertToUTF8 will show you the instructions when necessary.
+** If the plugin can not work properly, you might need to install an extra plugin: [Codecs26](https://github.com/seanliang/Codecs26) for Sublime Text 2 or [Codecs33](https://github.com/seanliang/Codecs33) for Sublime Text 3.

 Installation
 ------------------